 - Math: 1 semester calculus, 1 semester statistics

 - Apply in the summer, about 16 months before intended entry.

 - The Optometry Admission Test (OAT) is the required standardized test and comprises four sections: Survey of the Natural Sciences; Reading Comprehension; Physics; Quantitative Reasoning.

 - Apply through the Optometry Centralized Application Service (OptomCAS).
 Application opens July 1.
 (OptomCAS: Overview)

-- Most schools accept a committee letter of recommendation.
+- Some schools accept a committee letter of recommendation.
 Some require a letter from an optometrist.

 For more information

 Princeton does not have an optometry program.
 We share this information for Princeton students and alumni who may be interested in becoming optometrists.